magento/pwa-studio/pwa-devdocs/src/pagebuilder/custom-components/add-component/index.md

 title: Add component
 ---

-The purpose of a Page Builder component is to recreate a Page Builder content type (from your Magento instance) for display within a PWA app.
+The purpose of a Page Builder component is to recreate a Page Builder content type (from your Magento instance) to display inside a PWA app.
 Developing this component is similar to developing other React components in PWA Studio.
 However, the properties defined within a Page Builder component are determined by the properties returned from your configuration aggregator.
 The following steps highlight how to put these properties to use in your component:

 ![Add Component steps overview](AddComponentSteps.svg)